syncfusion-content/wpf-docs/wpf/GridControl/Getting-Started.md

 ---
 layout: post
-title: Getting Started with WPF Grid Control | Excel like Grid | Syncfusion
+title: Getting Started with WPF Grid Control | Syncfusion
-description: Getting Started with WPF Grid Control that provides cell-oriented features and acts as an efficient display engine for tabular data that can be customized down to the cell level.
+description: Getting Started with WPF Grid Control that acts as an efficient display engine for tabular data that can be customized down to the cell level.
 platform: wpf
 control: Grid Control
 documentation: ug